NP95/v/README.md

 # Introduction

-"v" is a solution to an interview problem set by a trading company in Manhattan.
+"v" is a solution to an interview problem set (some years ago) by a trading company in Manhattan.
 The problem statement was as follows:

 Maintain a table of 'N' Contexts, where each Context maintains some number 'M' of 2-tuples.
 Each 2-tuple (Entry) consists of a 64b key and a 32b value (the